Beijing demands Hong Kong consulates hand over local staff data

 Hong Kong is part of China, but has had some autonomy since the end of British rule in 1997.

 But following months of major demonstrations in 2019, Beijing tightened its control over the city by imposing a strict national security law outlawing many forms of dissent.
+Earlier in the week, Hong Kong police arrested a 46-year-old office clerk for allegedly posting seditious content online.

 The law outlaws collusion with foreign governments.

-Although already a requirement for Chinese employees of foreign embassies and consulates in the mainland, this is believed this is the first time such a policy is being implemented in Hong Kong.
+Although already a requirement for Chinese employees of foreign embassies and consulates in the mainland, it is believed this is the first time such a policy is being implemented in Hong Kong.

 The information to be submitted to Chinese authorities includes the staff's job titles, residential addresses, and identity card numbers.